Terrafirma launches pioneering new report to improve understanding and management of the risks the ground poses.

 A turning point for environmental reports

 Terrafirma has grown into one of the UK's most trusted providers of mining, ground and environmental information.
 Now undertaking several hundred property risk assessments a day, Terrafirma has been at the forefront of positively disrupting, advancing and enabling the innovation of environmental and mining reports in the property sector.
 The businesses deep-rooted ambition to enable change and innovation has allowed Terrafirma to forge strong relationships and collaborate with the best of the best across the UK's business, data and legal sectors, working together to advance professionals and the public's understanding of our environment.
-In the last 12 months, Terrafirma has worked closely with The Law Society to enable commercial companies to achieve the CON29M status, becoming the first 'Report Producer' of the official CON29M Coal Mining Report in the process.
+In the last 12 months, Terrafirma has achieved the CON29M status, becoming the first 'Report Producer' of the official CON29M Coal Mining Report in the process.

 The achievement of becoming the first commercial company in England and Wales to produce an official CON29M legal form was born from Terrafirma's unique view on environmental risk assessment.
 Data is not a response, but an ingredient within our advanced technology-driven processes.
 The team of geologists, environmental and computer scientists, supported by our expert Advisory Panel and industry partners focuses on the understanding of the data, applying intelligent hazard models and risk analysis to produce our unique logic-based rules engine.
 It is this innovative rules engine that drives the generation of the official Terrafirma CON29M and now, the flagship product, the Ground Report.